The legal afterlife of war and revolution

 • How do specific, seemingly benign, laws change or morph over time as a result of war or revolutionary events?
 And, how are these used and/or perceived by citizens or certain segments of the population?

-The proposed workshop at Oñati will mark the end of a 12-18 month “slow scholarship” project on this theme.
+The proposed workshop at Oñati will mark the end of an 18-month “slow scholarship” project on this theme.
 The project subscribes to a slow scholarship manifesto where academia is not only about production but the means and ways in which scholarship comes about.
-To this end, the project has convened an agenda that involved monthly meetings online to share, discuss and collaborate on eachothers work and suggested readings, met for bi- and trilateral meetings in Europe and online and gathered for a workshop at Melbourne Law School in Australia in October 2024 which involved 2 nights staying and hiking in Wilsons Promontory National Park as a community building exercise.
+To this end, the project has convened an agenda that involved monthly online meetings to share, discuss and collaborate on each others work and suggested readings; shared notes via series’ of WhatsApp voice messages; is working on a podcast and a thread for AllegraLab and gathered for a workshop at Melbourne Law School in Australia in November 2024 which included a 3-night residential retreat at a national park as a community building exercise.

 The project is interested in establishing mentoring relationships where possible.
-The Oñati workshop will be used as a way to match 8 scholars involved in the project with an experienced and more senior academic mentor.
-At the workshop, each mentor will review and discuss the article of their matched participant in an in-depth way.
-The article will then be finalised for publication in a special issue of the Political and Legal Anthropology Review (PoLAR).
-The aim is to foster mentoring relationships that will outlast this project and the Oñati workshop, helping scholars navigate the complex landscape of academia as well as assist early career scholars to produce more thoughtful and careful socio-legal scholarship.
+The Oñati workshop will be used as a way for early career scholars to network with more experienced and senior academics, as well as for all participants to learn from and input on each other’s work.
+Around 6-8 articles will be finalised for publication in a special issue of the Journal of Legal Anthropology or the Political and Legal Anthropology Review (PoLAR).
+The aim of the workshop is to foster relationships that will outlast this project and the Oñati workshop, helping scholars navigate the complex landscape of academia as well as assist early career scholars to produce more thoughtful and careful socio-legal scholarship.

 Para más información: